pangpang20/docs.getdbt.com/website/docs/docs/cloud/cloud-cli-installation.md

 <DetailsToggle alt_header="Why am I receiving a `Stuck session` error when trying to run a new command?">

 The Cloud CLI allows only one command that writes to the data warehouse at a time.
-If you attempt to run multiple write commands simultaneously (for example, `dbt_run` and `dbt_build`), you will encounter a `stuck session` error.
+If you attempt to run multiple write commands simultaneously (for example, `dbt run` and `dbt build`), you will encounter a `stuck session` error.
 To resolve this, cancel the specific invocation by passing its ID to the cancel command.
-For more information, refer to [Parallel execution](/reference/dbt-commands#parallel-execution).
+For more information, refer to [parallel execution](/reference/dbt-commands#parallel-execution).

 </DetailsToggle>